Newport-Labs/OpenTax/README.md

 # OpenTax

-An Electron-based desktop application for keeping the "Registru de Evidenta Fiscala".
+An Electron-based desktop application for helping with Romanian tax calculations.

 ## Features